MicrosoftDocs/visualstudio-docs/docs/debugger/using-breakpoints.md

    - **$TNAME** - Thread name
    - **$TICK** - Tick count (from Windows `GetTickCount`)

-1. To break execution when the tracepoint is hit, clear the **Continue Execution** check box, or select the **Continue Execution** box to print the message to the **Output** window without breaking.
+1. To print the message to the **Output** window without breaking, select the **Continue Execution** check box.
+To print the message and break execution at the tracepoint, clear the check box.

-Tracepoints appear as red diamonds in the left margin of in the source code and **Breakpoints** windows.
+Tracepoints appear as red diamonds in the left margin of the source code and **Breakpoints** windows.

 ## See also
 [Troubleshoot breakpoints in the Visual Studio debugger](../debugger/troubleshooting-breakpoints.md)